hyphanet/website/content/pages/download.md

     wget 'https://github.com/freenet/fred/releases/download/build01485/new_installer_offline_1485.jar' -O new_installer_offline.jar;
     java -jar new_installer_offline.jar;

-To install on a headless system, or if you get fontconfig problems, use the `-console` option:
+To install on a headless system, or if you get fontconfig problems, use the `-console` option and follow the prompts:

     java -jar new_installer_offline.jar -console;